stackbit-projects/ondevs-333e7/content/_index.md

     section_id: hero
     title: Your “GO TO” for Gold Star Business Services
     content: >
-      Helping Businesses Grow with Money Saving Technology.
+      We help you reach the upper limits.

-      We provide web solutions, website creation, and a range of marketing services from leaflet distribution to online advertising.
+      Providing technical solutions, website creation, and a range of marketing services from leaflet distribution to online advertising.
     image: /images/nervous-mango.png
     image_alt: App preview